 7. Never Give Up.
 Be prepared to put in the time and work.
 Learn to be patient and keep trying—it probably won't be easy.
 I can't count the number of times when I've been frustrated to the point of almost giving up.
 Be disciplined and accountable.
 There isn't any room for excuses.
 Don't procrastinate, do it today.
 Mistakes will happen.
 Learn from them and move forward.

 8. Health is Wealth.
 When you work at home, sometimes you neglect your health because the work is always there.
 There is always one last thing to finish.
-It's midnight before you know it and you still have to wake up at 5 in the morning for your other job or to get the kids off to school.
-The best course of action is to make sure you exercise and eat healthy foods—foods that are going to provide fuel to keep you going.
+It's midnight before you know it, and you still have to wake up at 5 in the morning for your other job or to get the kids off to school.
+The best course of action is to make sure you exercise and eat healthy foods—foods that will provide fuel to keep you going.
 Coffee is fine in moderation, but if you're not careful, you will crash hard.
 I make batches of food and fresh juice for the day.
 I also eat raw veggies and fruits.

-I recommend juicing your veggies and fruit in batches to help you get through the day if you feel you don't have time, but still want to get your daily vitamins and minerals.
+I recommend juicing your veggies and fruit in batches to help you get through the day if you feel you don't have time but still want to get your daily vitamins and minerals.
 The best part about juicing is that once you have your juice prepared, it's as simple as putting it in a glass and sipping it while you work.
 Just make sure to juice the rainbow of vegetables and fruits.
 Also, if you've never purchased a juicer before, you should probably do some research.
 The Ultimate Juicer Buying Guide is an excellent resource for the different juicers on the market.

 Finally, get enough sleep.
 If you're exhausted, your brain doesn't function properly anyway.
-If you don't take care of your body, then you will not be able to perform optimally or think clearly.
+If you don't take care of your body, you will not perform optimally or think clearly.
 I know that if I don't get at least seven to eight hours of sleep most of the time, I feel it the next day.
 I don't enjoy living on coffee, so sleep it is for me.

 If you're going to work at home: 1.
 Remember that it's a business, and 2.
-Be happy, most people have to sit in rush hour traffic just to make it to their 9 to 5.
+Be happy—most people have to sit in rush hour traffic to make it to their 9 to 5.
 Yeah, you'll have to make sacrifices to get off the ground, but it pays off if you exercise the discipline to make it happen.
 For me, the rewards of working at home outweigh any negatives that come along with it.

 Thanks for reading!
 If you found this helpful, kindly share it with everyone you know.